 Up to 18 awards are given annually across six categories:

-Recipients of the MBNQA must share information about their company performance and their practices with other companies but are not required to share proprietary information.
+Recipients of the MBNQA must share information about their company performance and their practices with other companies, but they are not required to share proprietary information.
 The information is shared through two annual conferences:

 Purpose of the Malcolm Baldrige Award

-The main purpose of the Baldrige Award is to:
+The main purposes of the Baldrige Award are to:

 The Baldrige Criteria for Performance Excellence

 Applicants for the Baldrige Award are judged by an independent board of examiners.
 The seven criteria for judging include:

 Leadership: How the management team leads their organization and the community.

 Strategy: How the company establishes and implements strategic decisions.